 The experience launched Nick into a new period of holistic self-management.
 In 2015 he went from being bedridden to walking 410 miles on the Camino de Santiago pilgrimage through Northern Spain.

-By early 2016 Nick was in Central America visiting cacao farms and experts to learn more about this magical superfood.
-He found that Guatemalan cacao had a richness of flavor and depth of sensation that was unique in the world.
+By early 2016 Nick was in Central America visiting cacao farms and experts to learn more about this amazing superfood.
+He found that traditionally prepared Guatemalan cacao had a richness of flavor and depth of sensation that was unique in the world.

 Nick brought home some ceremonial cacao that first time, after connecting with cacao producers at Lake Atitlán, Guatemala.

-While still living in his hometown of Detroit, Nick launched a cottage foods business to share the cacao with people at yoga and meditation events he hosted.
+While still living in his hometown of Detroit, Nick launched a "cottage foods" (home-based) business to share the cacao with people at yoga and meditation events he hosted.

 By 2017 Nick had fully recovered from CFS!
 Cacao didn't "cure" Nick, but he believes that it played a huge part in helping him take control of his own holistic well-being.